Disentangling Popularity and Quality: An Edge Classification Approach for Fair Recommendation: Experiments

 \section{Experiments}

 In this section, we explore the effect of the proposed fairness-aware method on both recommendation utility and fairness.
 We first compare our model with state-of-the-art GNN-based models for a fair recommendation.
-Subsequently, we study the impact of different components and hyperparameters on the performance of our proposed method.
+Subsequently, we study the impact of different components and hyperparameters on the performance of our proposed method\footnote{Our implementation is publicly available at \url{https://github.com/nemat-gholinejad/DisentanglingPopularityQuality}.}.